-Installation - 2 First Time Installation command and choosing the Install button in the window that pops up, or you can install the full Xcode if you prefer.
+Installation - 2 First Time Installation command and choosing the Install button in the window that pops up.
 You may also need to use this command to update the tools, especially if you're having build problems.

-If you're doing a manual download, make sure that the tools you install match your Mac OS X version as well as your Xcode app version (if that is present).
+If you're doing a manual download, make sure that the tools you install match your OS X version as well as your Xcode app version (if that is present).